sharidloaiciga/event_vs_entity/README.md

 }
 ```

-There are two files constructed_data.txt and corpus_data.txt, one for each study.
+There are two files including the stimuli (constructed_data.txt and corpus_data.txt) and two files including the mixed-effect models (constructed_model.txt and corpus_model.txt), for each study.
 In addition, examples can be found in the file data_examples.pdf.
 Both files are tab separated and are composed of the following information:

 ## constructed data:
  Verb	\t	Type of context	\t	Context sentence	\t  Prompt